casdoor/casdoor-website/docs/cert/overview.md

 - Signing SAML responses
 - Encrypting SAML assertions for security

-When configuring SAML, you need to create certificates for both the Identity Provider (IdP) and Service Provider (SP) to ensure secure communication.
+For SAML, create certificates for both the Identity Provider (IdP) and Service Provider (SP) to secure communication.

 For more information about SAML configuration, see the [SAML documentation](/docs/how-to-connect/saml/overview).

-### Payment Certificates
+### Payment certificates

-Payment certificates are used to secure payment transactions with payment providers like Alipay and WeChat Pay.
+Payment certificates secure communication with payment providers (e.g. Alipay, WeChat Pay).

 **Use cases:**